 It’s almost Christmas and it’s time to get your home decorated.
 Gutter covers and Christmas lights cause a lot of concern for homeowners.
-What are you to do if you can’t get your lights hung from your gutters because you can’t find anything to attach them to anymore?
+What are you to do if you can’t string lights from your gutters because you can’t find anything to attach them to anymore?

 Not to worry!
-Our high-quality gutter guards and heated gutter guards not only protect your home but also provide several places to hang your lights for the holidays.
+Our high-quality gutter guards and heated gutter guards not only protect your home but also provide several places to string lights for the holidays.

 Gutter Covers and Christmas Lights – Hang Here, Not There

 1. Your Roof Shingles.
 Many Christmas light clips can be attached to the last row of your roof shingles rather than to your gutters.
 If you have gutter covers installed, the shingle edge should be easy to locate and you wont have to disturb your shingles dramatically to install the clips.
 You’ll just have to make sure your shingles don’t drop into your gutters.
 Frankly, this would be important to discover since long shingles can wick water onto your roof like drinking through a soda straw if the shingles touch a gutter clogged with water and debris.
 Poor-quality gutter guards from other manufacturers actually create a shelf on or in your gutters.
 It’s not uncommon for debris to get trapped here, and if your shingles touch wet debris, water will wick from wet debris into the dry shingle.

 If you string lights off your shingles, take care that you protect any location where you have to connect one strand to another from getting too wet.
 If you hang your lights from your shingles, they wind up covered with snow and will have to deal with any rainwater flowing down your roof.